Charles Henry Hart

-Charles Henry Hart (February 4, 1847, Philadelphia – July 29, 1918, New York City) was an American art expert and author.
+Charles Henry Hart (February 4, 1847 – July 29, 1918) was an American art historian, academic administrator, and author.

 Biography

+Charles Henry Hart was born on February 4, 1847, in Philadelphia.
 He received a classical and scientific education, and studied law.
 He was admitted to the bar in 1868 and graduated at the University of Pennsylvania the next spring.
 In 1894, he received severe injuries in a train accident.
 On recovering, he decided to give up the practice of law and devote himself to literature and art, though even while active as a lawyer he found time for literary activities.

 In 1865, he was elected secretary of the Numismatic and Antiquarian Society of Philadelphia, and three years later became its historiographer.
 He did much literary work in connection with this society.
-From 1882 to 1902 he was director of the Pennsylvania Academy of the Fine Arts and in 1893 was chairman of the committee on retrospective American art at the World's Columbian Exposition.
+From 1882 to 1902, he was director of the Pennsylvania Academy of the Fine Arts; and in 1893, was chairman of the committee on retrospective American art at the World's Columbian Exposition.

 His specialty in art was historical portraiture, in particular the work of Gilbert Stuart.
 He actively publicized works he believed to be mislabeled, in particular being concerned to prevent the purchase of such works by misled buyers.

+In 1915, Hart moved to New York City.
+He died on July 29, 1918, in New York City.